bronwyncarr/deduction_tracker/README.md

 # TAX TIDY

 ## :bulb: About
-This app is a tool to keep track of tax deductions each financial year.
+This app is a tool to keep help people keep organised and feel confident about tax.
+I am an ATO tax help volunteer and it was inspired after seeing the angst and confusion some people have around tax.

+I will be continually working on it as I learn more about web development.

+## :clipboard: Phase 1

+Initially it tracks tax deductions for each financial year.
 It has the functionality of CRUD methods for deductions using a PostgreSQL database and AWS S3 storage for uploaded images.
 Expenses can be viewed individually with the receipt, summarised in a table, bar chart and pie chart.

 ## :books: Learning Outcome

 This was devloped to practise concepts learnt.
 Initially it includes Ruby on Rails, PostgreSQL, AWS3, Bootstrap.
-I hope to continue to build it as we progress with JavaScript and React.
+The next phase will be to incorporate JavaScript and React as I become more confortable with these technologies.

 ## :clipboard: Installation